This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 According to 1-800-PetMeds, common gabapentin doses for dogs are 1.4 mg per pound once a day for chronic pain or 4.5 to 13.5 mg per pound every 8-12 hours for seizures.
 But rely on your vet for the proper dosage for your dog.
 It can vary based on his weight, other health concerns, and what it’s being used for.

 Gabapentin can be given with or without food, but if your dog vomits after taking it on an empty stomach, try giving subsequent doses with food or a treat.
 The best time to give this medication is right before you feed him.

 Side Effects & Risks

 Gabapentin is generally safe for dogs as long as you follow your vet’s instructions.
 The most common side effects are:

 These side effects can be minimized by starting off with a small dose and gradually increasing to the desired amount.
 Since gabapentin is a short-acting drug, the effects will usually be gone in 24 hours.

 It’s also important to know that if your dog is taking gabapentin for seizures, you should wean your dog off the drug slowly to reduce the risk of withdrawal seizures.

 Here are some of the most frequently asked questions about gabapentin and dogs.
-If you don’t see your question here, hit us up in our comments, and we’ll do our best to answer your question.

 Is An Overdose Life-Threatening?